MagicFoundation/Alcinoe/README.md

 Delphi Warrior
 ==============

-Increase velocity and reduce technical debt through quality code review by 2 seniors <a href="https://www.embarcadero.com/embarcadero-mvp-program">MVP</a> delphi experts for less than 250 EUR/months.
+Increase velocity and reduce technical debt through <b>quality code review by 2 seniors <a href="https://www.embarcadero.com/embarcadero-mvp-program">MVP</a> delphi experts</b> for less than 250 EUR/months.

 * We review within your tools to catch security threats, stop crashes, and fix performance issues before they reach production.